ttk2/Humbug/README.md

 - debug: Boolean, Turns on debug logging (currently there is none)
 - anvil: Boolean, Turns on anvil use
 - ender_chest: Boolean, Turns on ender chest use
+- ender_chests_placeable: Boolean, Allows ender chests to be placed
 - villager_trades: Boolean, Turns on villager trades
 - portalcreate: Boolean, turns on portal creation
 - enderdragon: Boolean, turns on ender dragon